DurvalPCN/petrinet-store-model/README.md

 ## Modelling and simulating a real store in a Petri Net

 <nav style='font-align:justify'>The main goal of the project is model and simulate, in a Colored Petri Net [1] using CPN Tools [2], a real store (of hearing aids devices, in our example) to find possible cases of business failing (bankrupt, for instance) or finding a more efficient way of increasing profit.
+To develop the petri net we used CPN Tools version 4.0.1, released in Feb.
+2015 and the latest version by the time when the project was made.

 This project was made to be graded at the course of <a href="http://www.cs.au.dk/~cpnbook/" target="_blank">Petri Nets</a>, lectured by <a href="http://buscatextual.cnpq.br/buscatextual/visualizacv.do?metodo=apresentar&id=K4766554T7" target="_blank">Professor Leandro Dias</a> in the <a href="http://www.ic.ufal.br" target="_blank">Institute of Computing</a> at <a href="http://www.ufal.edu.br" target="_blank">UFAL - Federal University of Alagoas</a>.